-Social Activities on campus are advertised in the Student Weekly news, and in the bi-weekly student and staff gatherings.
+Social Activities on campus are advertised in the Student Weekly news, chapel, or at the bi-weekly student and staff gatherings.
 You may also find information on our Facebook page and the Facebook noticeboard for our college.

 Studying at Eastern College Australia